akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 ::: tips
-To see the distribution of the quality score, simply mouse over the chart bar.
+To see the distribution of the quality score, simply hover over the chart bar.
 :::

 ::: success